 With so many adult responsibilities, Young Carers often miss out on opportunities that other children have.
 Many struggle educationally and are often bullied for being 'different'.
 They can become isolated, with no relief from the pressures at home and no chance to enjoy a normal childhood.
 They are often afraid to ask for help as they fear letting the family down or being taken into care.

-At The Bourne Academy, we have 50 Young Carers who regularly provide such on-going care and support.
+At The Bourne Academy, we have over 100 Young Carers who regularly provide such on-going care and support.
 Staff spend valuable time with these children and it was soon realised that these Young Carers had many adult responsibilities and often miss out on opportunities that other children take for granted - these students wanted and needed a break from home, time for themselves and to know they were not alone.

 If you would like further information , please contact Mrs Jackie Beer, Education Social Worker, at the Academy or email firstname.lastname@example.org

 Wave 105 Cash for Kids Grant Programme / FJB Group

 We have received a number of generous grants from Wave 105 Cash for Kids Grant Programme, sponsored by the FJB Group.
 The grants have supported children through creating their own club, refreshments, outings and counselling, as well as providing Christmas gifts to the Young Carers.
 As a result, we will be helping these children to top up their tanks, create some childhood memories and be a child again by giving them the strength to continue to support their families in the vital way that they do, every day of their young lives.